 Some people underestimate or gloss over the importance of logistics -- perhaps not surprising, given its rather unsexy nature.
 Manufacturers, however, fully understand that their reputations and competitive positions are riding on executing logistics well.
-Jobs are lost when there are breakdowns in
+Jobs are lost when there are breakdowns in logistics.

 In the future, effective logistics management technology will be more important than ever as the focus of competition shifts from individual companies to whole supply chains.
 When each link in the supply chain is functioning at maximum efficiency, the whole chain will win.